fbpx

 The winning design featured an Italian Renaissance classicism style, similar to the characteristics Hayden employed in her MIT thesis.
 The rectangular, two-story building utilized a wood structure and featured a central portico bordered by two symmetrical wings.
 At its interior, a central rotunda acted as the heart of the building, with rooms featuring exhibits of works by women across the world surrounding it.

-The interior of the Woman’s Building, 1893
+The interior of the Woman’s Building, 1893.
+Courtesy of Rotch Library, MIT

 Following the construction of the building, both Hayden and her design received public acclaim.
 Even with its praise, the commission – which was Hayden’s first – ended up being her last.
 However, she continued lending her design and drawing skills elsewhere, none of which became constructed.